 - If your pet strays or becomes lost, it’s very important that you FILE A LOST REPORT with Maui Humane Society as soon as possible.
 Provide as much information as possible about where and when your pet was last seen.
 You can file online, or call (808) 877-3680 ext.
 3.

 - Don’t wait!
+Walk around the neighborhood and speak to your neighbors.
+Put out food/water and an article of clothing.
 Visit the shelter to see if your pet is in our custody, and bring proof of ownership in order to reclaim your animal.
-The longer your pet is lost, the less likely it is that we’ll be able to help you relocate him or her.

 - Post a current photo of your pet with your contact information, a detailed description of your pet and any special medical conditions they might have around the area your pet was last seen.
 How to create a “Lost Pet” Poster